 TERR ON ND pushbutton and the display will begin to overlay the terrain ahead of the aircraft in a sweeping motion.

-The display contains different several details and understanding these details will allow you to effectively use the display as-well as understanding it's faults.
-If the aircraft is descending more than 1,000 ft/min then the display provides a 30 second advance display for better projection.
+The display contains many details, and understanding these details will allow you to effectively use the display as well as understand its faults.
+If the aircraft is descending more than 1 000 ft/min, then the display provides a 30-second advance display for better projection.

 The TAWS provides two different modes of terrain display on the ND.

 The terrain is displayed according to the vertical displacement between the terrain elevation and the aircraft's current altitude.
-If the aircraft is more than 2,000ft above the terrain, no terrain information is displayed
+If the aircraft is more than 2 000 ft (610 m) above the terrain, no terrain information is displayed.

-In this mode terrain is displayed with regards to the absolute terrain elevation (referring to the sea level instead of the aircraft elevation).
+In this mode, terrain is displayed regarding the absolute terrain elevation (referring to the sea level instead of the aircraft elevation).
 It aims to improve terrain awareness of the flight crew.
-If the aircraft is more than 2,000 ft above the terrain, the terrain is still displayed but with a gradient of green (see right-side of image below).
-It also displays the highest and lowest terrain elevations as two figures in the bottom right corner of the display.
+If the aircraft surpasses 2 000 ft (610 m) above the terrain, the terrain is still displayed but with a gradient of green (see right-side of image below).
+It also displays the highest and lowest terrain elevations as two figures in the bottom-right corner of the display.

-The TAWS displays the surrounding terrain on the ND according to the aircraft's current altitude with color-coding to help provide an understanding to the crew to where they are in relation to the terrain.
+The TAWS displays the surrounding terrain on the ND according to the aircraft's current altitude, with color-coding to help provide an understanding to the crew of where they are in relation to the terrain.